NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

 - `https://` URLs are secure when using the [fake hash method](#sec-pkgs-fetchers-updating-source-hashes-fakehash-method) *only if* you use one of the listed fake hashes.
   If you use any other hash, the download will be exposed to MITM attacks even if you use HTTPS URLs.

+  In more concrete terms, if you use any other hash, the [`--insecure` flag](https://curl.se/docs/manpage.html#-k) will be passed to the underlying call to `curl` when downloading content.

 ## `fetchurl` and `fetchzip` {#fetchurl}